aholachek/react-animation-comparison/README.md

 2. The enter and exit animations are not simple mirrors of each other, as some libraries expect.
 3. The positions of the grid and cards should be animated with a spring (or, failing that, with an elastic easing), while opacity changes should have a linear easing.
 4. The cards animating in and out are initially staggered, but adding or removing cards one-by-one should result in a fluid animation with no delay.
+5. The initial staggered entry of cards should have them animating in from the top, but an individual card being added should have its own animation &mdash; fading in from the bottom.
-5. Toggling the example rapidly should not create a broken view&mdash; cancelled animations should be cleaned up and there shouldn't be any straggler DOM elements left behind.
+6. Toggling the example rapidly should not create a broken view&mdash; cancelled animations should be cleaned up and there shouldn't be any straggler DOM elements left behind.

 ### The results, ordered by preference